Mobile App Planning and Design Insights

 Native, Hybrid or PWA

-Depending on the goals of the project, mobile applications today utilize one of three typical approaches, native, hybrid and progressive web apps (PWA).
-Each has its own pros and cons, and rather than go into detail here, we will cover the most relevant points.
+Depending on the goals of the project, mobile applications today utilize one of three typical approaches, native, hybrid, and progressive web apps (PWA).
+Each has its pros and cons, and rather than go into detail here, we will cover the most relevant points.

 Native app development is the most powerful when needing to leverage native hardware features and optimize content for performance.
 This is typically most important when working with video and gaming themes, or when a team is already present that has expertise with the native operating system and related device APIs.

-Hybrid app development is a sliding scale between web and native.
-This approach can be used to leverage web content used elsewhere, while also gaining access to the app stores for distribution and sliding into native api’s as needed to integrate with native device functionality such as camera and NFC.
-This is a good choice when wanting to keep costs down by utilizing existing web content and web developers with minimal native requirements.
+Hybrid app development is a sliding scale between the web and native.
+This approach can be used to leverage web content used elsewhere, while also gaining access to the app stores for distribution and sliding into native API’s as needed to integrate with native device functionality such as camera and NFC.
+This is the right choice when wanting to keep costs down by utilizing existing web content and web developers with minimal native requirements.

 Depending on the overarching business strategy, resource capabilities and availability, and legible budget considerations, these items can be used to help determine the appropriate model to embrace.